On this page

 - A listing of Victoria's tourism accreditation programs

 Accreditation is a vital tourism industry asset, designed to establish and continually improve quality industry standards for conducting a tourism business.
 This is achieved by developing professional management systems that will lead to reliability, consistency and predictability in the operation of the business, resulting in improved customer service and satisfaction.

 Accreditation encourages businesses to plan how their business will function and check that customer expectations are being met.

-Accredited tourism operators have a great advantage when it comes to running and marketing their business including an improved reputation in the tourism market place, improved profitability through the implementation of better operating systems, improved employee morale and more effective management, and great customer confidence and satisfaction, leading to repeat business.
-Improved employee morale and more effective management, and great customer confidence and satisfaction, leading to repeat business.
+Accredited tourism operators have a great advantage when it comes to running and marketing their business including an improved reputation in the tourism market place, improved profitability through the implementation of better operating systems, improved employee morale, more effective management, and great customer confidence and satisfaction leading to repeat business.

 Australian Tourism Accreditation Program